heikekonow/planning/talks/python_packages/index.md

   gribscan-build --magician ifs --prefix $PWD *.index
   ```
 * provides the command-line tools `gribscan-index` and `gribscan-build`
-* requires an ecCodes version matching the output data
+* requires an ecCodes version that matches the output data
-* can be installed using pip
+* can be installed with pip _(apart from ecCodes)_
   ```
   python -m pip install gribscan
   ```